betterlanguages.com Ltd. Terms and Conditions of business – revised 25/02/14

 Please note that the company undertakes translation assignments on behalf of a wide range of clients, and as such translation work can vary significantly in range and scope.

-In these conditions the following terms shall have the following meanings:
+In these terms and conditions the following terms shall have the following meanings:

 1.1 ‘Company’ means betterlanguages.com Ltd. (referred to subsequently as ‘the company’) is a translation company offering professional translation and interpreting services between English and all major languages.
 The company is registered in England, company number 06186734.
 Registered office: 1 Fisher Lane, Bingham, Nottingham, NG13 8BQ